 I don’t see why not.
 Nothing psychologically unhealthy about that.

 Okay then.
 So what is Monkey Kettle, when all’s said and done?

 It started out, waaaaay back in 1999 as ‘just’ a poetry magazine, a scheme to be part of bringing a bit of yer actual Literature and Cultcha to the fast-developing arts scene of Milton Keynes.
 As the years went by though, it became a convenient peg on which to hang other Arts projects – so now what Monkey Kettle is is a Milton Keynes Arts Collective who engage in arts exhibitions, theatre productions, the local music scene, and whatever else takes their fancy.
-Over the years we’ve put on gigs, we’ve released lo-lo-lo-fi CDs on our record label, we even had an occasional Pub Quiz team!
+We put on gigs, we release lo-lo-lo-fi CDs on our record label, we even have an occasional Pub Quiz team.